For the Best Results, Use the Latest Version.

 Step 1: Edit the parameters

 When you have added one keyframe, you need to edit the parameters.
-Adjust the values of Scale, Position, Flip, and Rotate the video in the Transform section.
-In the following sections, you can adjust the Compositing, such as the Blend Mode, Opacity, and Drop Shadow and its related values.
+Adjust the values of Width/Height Scaling, Position, Flip, and Rotate the video in the Transform section.
+In the following sections, you can adjust the Compositing, such as the Blend Mode, Opacity, and Drop Shadow, and its related values.
 And there are many other features you can set in a keyframe.

 Step 2: Add more keyframes